Hello, my name is Ms Hope and I am the nursery teacher.

 Our topic this half-term is: Me and My Community

 This project gets children talking about themselves and what makes them unique.
-We will discuss our similarities and differences, what makes us special, and how we can be kind friends to each other.
-Children will develop their Communication and Language skills by taking part in listening and talking games in small groups.
-We will also do lots of work on our Personal, Social and Emotional Development, learning how to share and take turns.
-In Literacy we will be singing and acting out nursery rhymes, while our Maths focus will be matching and sorting objects.
+We discuss our similarities and differences, what makes us special, and how we can be kind friends to each other.
+Children develop their communication and language skills by taking part in listening and talking games in small groups.
+We also work on our personal, social and emotional development, learning how to share and take turns.
+In literacy we sing and act out nursery rhymes, while our maths focus is matching and sorting objects.

 Our Learning - Autumn 2

 Our topic this half-term is: How many colours in a rainbow?

 This half-term we will be exploring all aspects of colour.
 In expressive arts and design we look at how to identify and mix colours.
 We also build on our previous learning in Maths, sorting according to various criteria such as shape, colour and size, and exploring pattern.
 This we develop our understanding of the world by observing the colour changes in Autumn leaves and conducting science experiments involving colour.
 This term also provides the perfect opportunity to engage in Forest School crafts like making natural paint.
 In terms of our personal, social and emotional development, we learn how to express and regulate our emotions using the coloured zones of regulation.
 Our focus text in literacy will be My Many Coloured Days, which will inspire us to compose our own colour poems!